 [aprssig] Weather station hardware and software

-Just to be clear, this isn't an invitation to email me asking for stuff.
+> Just to be clear, this isn't an invitation to email me asking for stuff.
 This needs a group of people willing to work on supporting itself and others.
-I am not going to do this myself. findU was the mistake of my life - if I'd had any idea of how successful it would be, and how much drudgery it would take to keep it running, I would probably never have told anyone about it (I still would have built it for me though)!
-I learn from my mistakes.
+I am not going to do this myself. findU was the mistake of my life - if I'd had any idea of how successful it would be, and how much drudgery it would take to keep it running, I would probably never have told an

 More information about the aprssig